 When it comes to video games, Atari still ruled the roost in 1981.
 They were going strong coming out of the 70s and really hitting their stride in the early parts of the decade.
 As far as the specific video games go, we had some big entries in 1981 including Donkey Kong, the George Costanza favorite, Frogger, Centipede, Tempest, and Galaga.

 Arcades were still the big dog, and they were also the social spot for most kids.
 The arcade is where you socialized, networked, and showed off your abilities.
-People were too young to get into bars obviously, but the arcade still combined many of the aspects of a night out at a bar without throwing up in the urinal.
-(That still happend but it was usually from too many Cheetos.)
+People were too young to get into bars, obviously, but the arcade still combined many of the aspects of a night out at a bar without throwing up in the urinal.
+(That still happened, but it was usually from too many Cheetos.)

 These computers boasted about having 16k of memory.